The current version (1.0.4) only supports biophysical multi-compartment models from the

 # extracellular simulation settings rot: physrot # random rotation to apply to cell models (norot, physrot, 3drot) probe: Neuronexus-32 # extracellular probe (if None probes are listed) ncontacts: 1 # number of contacts per recording site overhang: 30 # extension in un beyond MEA boundaries for neuron locations (if lim is null) offset: 0 # plane offset (um) for MEA xlim: [10,80] # limits ( low high ) for neuron locations in the x-axis (depth) ylim: null # limits ( low high ) for neuron locations in the y-axis zlim: null # limits ( low high ) for neuron locations in the z-axis det_thresh: 30 # detection threshold for EAPs n: 50 # number of EAPs per cell model seed: null # random seed for positions and rotations

-MEArec allows to generate recordings with drifting units over time.
+MEArec allows for the generation of recordings with units drifting over time.
 In order to do so, drifting templates have to be generated.
 Note that drifting recordings can be simulated ONLY from drifting templates.

 To generate drifting, set the

 Drifting is simulated as follows: first, an initial position is chosen so that the resulting EAP is above the detection

 threshold.
 Second, a final position is chosen so that i) the EAP is above threshold and ii) the drifting distance is